 - Voice memos

-- Network settings (saved Wi-Fi hotspots, VPN settings, network preferences)
+- Network settings (saved Wi-Fi hotspots, VPN settings, and network preferences)

-- Keychain (includes email account passwords, Wi-Fi passwords, and passwords you enter into websites and some applications)
+- Keychain (includes email account passwords, Wi-Fi passwords, and passwords you enter into websites and some apps)

 If you encrypt the backup, you can transfer the keychain information to the new device.
 With an unencrypted backup, you can restore the keychain only to the same iOS device.
 If you're restoring to a new device with an unencrypted backup, you need to enter these passwords again.

-- App Store Application data (except the Application itself, its tmp, and Caches folder)
+- App Store app data (except the app itself, its tmp, and Caches folder)

-- Application settings, preferences, and data, including documents
+- App settings, preferences, and data, including documents

 - In-app purchases